Take the trail

 11. Green corridor

 Start this trail at the corner of Halifax Street and East Terrace.
+The Trail is about 2km in length.
 There are 11 stops on this Trail and it will take up to 90 minutes to complete.
-Walking instructions are designated by bold type at the end of each of the 16 stop descriptions.
+There are three public toilets on the route.
+Walking instructions are designated by bold type at the end of each of the 11 stop descriptions.

 Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 2.8 Mb)